rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

     VAR c: INTEGER;
 ```

-Setting the value of `c` to captial Z would look like
+Setting the value of `c` to capital Z would look like

 ```Oberon
     c := "Z";